Histotechnologist Schools

 Histotechnologist Program Accreditation

-Choosing an accredited program is vital since it is required to earn future certification.
+An accredited program is vital since it is required to earn future certification.
 Accreditation means that a program or institution has been evaluated for its faculty, facilities, and curriculum.
 The leading accreditation organization for histotechnician or histology technician programs is the National Accrediting Agency for Clinical Laboratory Sciences (NAACLS).
 To earn accreditation status, programs must adhere to the following procedures:

 1. Submit a thorough self-study